jupiterjs/javascriptmvc-site/public/tutorials/getstarted/getstarted.md

-@page getstarted Get Started with JavaScriptMVC
+@page getstarted Get Started with DoneJS
 @parent tutorials 2

-This guide introduces the most important aspects of JavaScriptMVC (JMVC) by creating a simple cookbook application.
+This guide introduces the most important aspects of DoneJS by creating a simple cookbook application.

 <h2 class='spaced'>Basics</h2>